vatan45/react/README.md

 # react
-this repo contains all reactt notes and codes
+this repo contains all react notes and codes